privisi/Java-Eclipse-Teaching/README.md

 4. Make a new enemy that fires an enemy bullet towards the player

 5. Clamp the player inside the camera (screen)

+Hint: You may need to use replace the movement mechanics from translate to movement via the rigidbody (google this)